 - The most common PS5 problems, and how to fix them

 Rebirth Island is an all-new way to play Call of Duty: Warzone.
-Forty players will drop on Rebirth Island, a map slightly bigger than Port in Verdansk.
+Forty players drop on Rebirth Island, a map slightly bigger than Port in Verdansk.
 They’ll operate as they normally would, doing contracts, looting, and finding money.
 However, Rebirth Island has one essential mechanic that you’ll need to adapt to.

 The surviving teammate can help in decreasing the respawn time by getting kills, opening chests, or completing contracts.
 They can also buy back teammates in an emergency; however, buybacks aren’t totally viable on Rebirth.
 Once the final circle closes, you won’t be able to respawn, similar to when the Gulag closes in Verdansk.
 Your teammate could buy you back at this point, but it’s a serious gamble.

 Lastly, Rebirth Island’s final “eclipsing” circle is twice as big as Verdansk’s.
 Your position is key at the end.
 Forcing players to run toward you is almost an instant win.
 That’s the basic layout of Rebirth Island, and as you can see it’s a major departure from the standard battle royale mode.

 The drop onto the island is like jumping off a tall building in downtown Verdansk.
 It’s nothing compared to the drop you’re accustomed to, and you’ll be on the ground (or on a rooftop) faster than you can say, “I’m being shot out of the sky!”
 Thankfully, being killed before you hit the ground is a rarity on Rebirth Island.

 Rebirth Island is about starting fast.
 You want to be the first team on the ground with weapons or the last team out of the plane, hoping to get the drop on another squad.
 Jumping mid-flight will be pure chaos as most of the lobby heads for Prison Block and its surrounding buildings.